Alone in the Blue: The Cook Who Cleans Mallorca's Coasts

 More than empty cans

-In seven years he estimates he has pulled about 3,000 kilos of debris from sand and seagrass fields.
+In seven years he estimates he has pulled about 3,000 kilos of debris from sand and seagrass meadows.
 Much of it is banal: plastic parts, cans, old fishing line.
 But surprising finds keep coming up—Apple Watches, iPhones, cash in a plastic bag, even an old firearm that he handed over to the Guardia Civil.
 An octopus that had made a can its home remained particularly memorable.

 What stands out here: the story does not end under water.
 Kamil takes photos, films his dives and uses local Facebook groups to track down owners.
 He has returned over a hundred items this way.
 It is a small but remarkable service that shows how connected the island is even offline.